shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

 ### 📊 Key Activities
 - Built a **high-level ERD** for the State Motor Fuel Tax Monthly Return.
-- Identified **9 key entities**, including Transactions, Movements, Tax Rules, and Jurisdictions.
+- Identified **key entities**, including Transactions, Movements, Tax Rules, and Jurisdictions.
 - Defined initial relationships between entities.
 - Scoped the model to one report to stay focused.